ramses-tech/nefertari/docs/source/event_handlers.rst

 **nefertari.events.ModelClassIs**
     Available under ``model`` param when connecting subscribers, it allows to connect subscribers on per-model basis.
 When subscriber is connected using this predicate, it will only be called when ``view.Model`` is the same class or subclass of this param value.

-**nefertari.events.FieldIsChanged**
-    Available under ``field`` param when connecting subscribers, it allows to connect subscribers on per-field basis.
-When subscriber is connected using this predicate, it will only be called when value of this param is present in request JSON body.

 Utilities
 ----------

 **nefertari.events.subscribe_to_events**
     Helper function that allows to connect subscriber to multiple events at once.
-Supports ``model`` and ``field`` subscriber predicate params.
+Supports ``model`` subscriber predicate param.
 Available at ``config.subscribe_to_events``.
 Subscribers are run in order connected.

 **nefertari.events.BEFORE_EVENTS**
     Map of ``{view_method_name: EventClass}`` of "Before" events.
 E.g. one of its elements is ``'index': BeforeIndex``.